kaschtn/ioBroker.switchbot-cloud/CONTRIBUTING.md

-# Contributing to ioBroker.switchbot
+# Contributing to ioBroker.switchbot-cloud

-First off, thank you for considering contributing to ioBroker.switchbot!
+First off, thank you for considering contributing to ioBroker.switchbot-cloud!
 It's people like you that make this adapter better for everyone.

 ## Code of Conduct